Choice Models and Permutation Invariance: Demand Estimation in Differentiated Products Markets: Conclusion

 Choice models are fundamental in understanding consumer behavior and informing business decisions.
 Over the years, various methods, both parametric and non-parametric, have been developed to represent consumer behavior.
 While parametric methods, such as logit or probit-based models, are favored for their simplicity and interpretability, their restrictive assumptions can limit their ability to fully capture consumer preferences' intricacies.
 On the other hand, non-parametric methods offer a more flexible approach, but they often suffer from the ``curse of dimensionality", where the complexity of estimating choice functions escalates exponentially with an increase in the number of products.

 In this paper, we propose a fundamental characterization of choice models that combines the tractability of traditional choice models and the flexibility of non-parametric estimators.
 This characterization specifically tackles the challenge of high dimensionality in choice systems and facilitates flexible estimation of choice functions.
 Through extensive simulations, we validate the efficacy of our model, demonstrating its superior ability to capture a range of consumer behaviors that traditional choice models fail to capture.
-We also show how to address the endogeneity issue in our characterization.
+We also show how to address the endogeneity issue and estimate counterfactuals in our characterization.
 Furthermore, leveraging the recent strides in the automatic debiased machine learning literature, we offer an inference procedure that constructs confidence intervals on relevant objects, such as price elasticities.
 Finally, we apply our method to the automobile dataset from \cite{berry1995automobile}.
 Our empirical analysis affirms that our model produces results that align well with the extant literature.

 Our paper opens many avenues for future research.
-First, we focus on using neural network-based estimators.
+We focus on using neural network-based estimators.
 However, estimators, such as Gaussian processes and Gradient boosting-based estimators can be adopted to estimate the proposed functionals.
-Second, we also only consider a very standard multilayer RELU neural network for each component of our model.
-Another potential future direction could be exploring the connection between transformer networks \parencite{vaswani2017attention} and set functions as the attention mechanism used in these architectures have a very similar functional form.
+Also, we believe more experimentation needs to be done on the neural network design side.